RuPaul Chastises Mainstream Culture Shortly After Major VH1 ‘Drag Race’ Debut

 “I think [that’s why] I haven’t been accepted in mainstream media outlets like The Tonight Show or Ellen or the late-night shows because the only way they could actually have a conversation with me is to make fun of me, or if they could somehow make a joke about what I’m doing,” RuPaul concurred.

 In an ironic twist of fate, RuPaul would go on to appear on an episode of Late Night with Seth Meyers earlier this March to promote the latest Drag Race season on VH1, with fellow guests Amy Schumer and pop-rock group Panic!
-At the Disco, two entertainment entities whom are considered by most to be “mainstream celebrities.”
+At the Disco, two entertainment entities who are considered by most to be “mainstream celebrities.”

 Furthermore, recently unveiled plans to translate Ru’s life story into a weekly sitcom, as Deadline reported, would push the self-stated “Supermodel of The World” and all of his projects and ideologies even further into the mainstream, making her continued thought process all the more troubling and exclusive — except when it comes to his bank account, it seems.